Modernist 1930s private development

 I have fantasised about living in Park Court ever since I saw this particularly attractive example of a flat in the block on Rightmove last year.
 This flat was on the second floor, forming part of the original development and appeared to have most of the original 1930s features intact including the original cornicing, dividing archway between living and dining areas and that beautiful pillar.

 Unfortunately, the flat that I ended up viewing did not live up to the fantasy.
-Being on the ground floor, it was oppressively dark, not helped by the fact that the existing occupant appeared to be a hoarder.
+Being on the ground floor, it was a bit dark, not helped by the fact that the existing occupant had a lot of things.
 Unlike the airy, whitewashed fantasy flat (which in fairness had probably been misleadingly photographed), this ground floor flat also felt quite cramped.

 One unappealing flat hasn’t been put off the development entirely, however.
 The communal hallways and grounds seemed pretty charming and the surrounding area was nice and leafy.